 Jaguar's XE is much improved.
 Jonathan Crouch drives the volume D180 diesel version.

-Though the Jaguar XE has been around since 2015, it's entirely possible that as a buyer of a compact to mid-sized premium sports saloon, you might not have yet come across it.
-If that's the case, allow us to introduce you to this revised version, which is smarter, quieter and classier inside than the original and remains appealingly different to the usual German suspects in this segment.
-On paper at least, it now seems to have the design, technology and ambition necessary to succeed in this sector, with the dynamics of a BMW and the luxury of a Mercedes, plus all the efficiency and connectivity modern business buyers now expect.
-It's a surprisingly strong contender, especially in D180 diesel form.
+The Jaguar XE continues to deliver a slickly executed take on the mid-sized executive genre, offering something different to the usual German suspects in the BMW 3 Series / Audi A4-segment.
+On paper at least, this revised version seems to have the design, technology and ambition necessary to succeed in this segment, with the dynamics of a BMW and the luxury of a Mercedes, plus all the efficiency and connectivity modern business buyers now expect.
+It's a strong contender.

 Jaguar's taken a scythe to the XE range, slimming it down to the models that sold in reasonable numbers the first time round and deleting versions that didn't.
 As before, there's only a single saloon body shape and the brand's 8-speed ZF auto gearbox is now mandatory.
 D180 prices start at around £35,000.
 XE buyers will be choosing between three levels of trim - 'S', 'SE' or, as here, 'HSE'.
 Whichever you prefer, your dealer will then give you the option of specifying your car with an optional sporty 'R-Dynamic' pack for around £1,600 more.